SitePen/dstore/docs/DataModelling.md

 With a computed property, we may also want to write a custom `setValue()` method if we wish to support assignments to the computed property.
 A `setValue()` method may need to interact with the parent object to compute values and determine behavior.
 The parent is provided as the second argument.

-Here is an example of a schema that with a computed property, `fullName`:
+Here is an example of a schema that with a computed property, `fullName`, that represents the concatenation of the `firstName` and the `lastName`:

     schema: {
         firstName: 'string'